CATHS PAST ACTIVITIES

 Eighteen theatres, functional and closed, were the agenda for a five day tour on which CATHS's multi skilled Secretary, Mike Trickett was organiser, tour leader and ' Coach Captain' transporting 18 members more than 1500 km.
 Vice President, Peter Wolfenden was navigator and Brian Miller acted as scribe.

-Bandiana Army Camp Cinema is near Wodonga (population 29,000) on the border with New South Wales.
+The nearby Bandiana Army Camp Cinema was our next stop.
 Most forces camps have modern, well-

 A short journey west brought the group to Leeton (population 6600) where the famous Roxy Theatre dominates the roundabout in the main street.